Danilo Astudillo Silva

 Barangaroo Ferry Hub is made up of two 48-metre piers, each featuring two pontoons capable of accommodating four ferries each.
-The hub is located on the western edge of the Sydney city CBD and is immediately adjacent to the new mixed use Barangaroo development.
+The hub is located on the western edge of the Sydney city CBD and is immediately adjacent the new mixed use Barangaroo development.

-The passenger interface was seen as primary and as such the interior experience was crafted to provide a seamless and sculptural environment providing weather protection, awareness to the aspects of Sydney harbour and efficient functional flows in a safe and secure context.
+The passenger interface and convenience was primary and as such the interior experience was crafted to provide a seamless and sculpted environment providing weather protection, awareness to the aspects of Sydney harbour and efficient functional flows in a safe and secure context.

 The design features a limited palette of robust materials, zincalume roofing, all weather linings, expressed concrete and resilient flooring, that provide a public domain interface and a proven attitude towards maintainability.

-Along with the design teams work on the wharfs, the landside component involved significant interface with the Barangaroo Delivery Authority (BDA) for servicing and landscape integration, as well as investigations into pedestrian management and crowd control in event modes, resulting in landside design of information and ticketing kiosks and queue control measures external to the wharfs that integrate with the urban context.
+Along with the design team’s work on the wharfs, the landside component involved significant interface with the BDA for servicing and landscape integration to create a cohesive urban character.
+Investigations into pedestrian management and crowd control in event modes, resulted in a land-side design of information, ticketing kiosks and queue control measures external to the wharfs that integrate with the urban context.

 The project was designed and documented during 2014-15 and was opened in June 2017.